 Our mission is to prepare students for rewarding careers and higher education.
 Graduates will be able to solve complex technical problems and address the needs of modern society, and they will pursue lifelong learning.

-For the first two semesters, freshmen are required to seek advisement by the College Student Services Center and the Department Undergraduate Advisor prior to enrolling in any class.
+For the first two semesters, freshmen are required to seek advisement by the College of Engineering and Computer Science Student Services Center/EOP and the department undergraduate advisor prior to enrolling in any class.
 Based on the results of their placement tests, they will be placed in the appropriate courses and supplied with all advisement materials.

 According to the Bureau of Labor Statistics, from 2008-2018 the number of jobs for electrical engineers is predicted to increase by 2 percent.
 The 2010-2011 Occupational Outlook Handbook, published by the BLS, U.S. Department of Labor, states that computer hardware engineers held about 74,700 jobs in 2008; this is projected to grow by four percent (77,500) by 2018.
 According to the Employment Development Department (2010), the number of computer hardware engineers in California grew faster than the average growth rate for all occupations and is expected to further increase by 12.6 percent (2,200 jobs) by 2018.

-The Electrical and Computer Engineering programs are both accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), (410) 347-7700.
+The B.S. in Electrical Engineering and the B.S. in Computer Engineering programs are both accredited by the Engineering Accreditation Commission of ABET.

 Honors Cooperative Internship Program